App Volumes architecture

 The operating system image used in the RDSH farm can be kept generic as applications do not need to be installed into the golden image but instead are attached only when needed.
 This allows the same RDSH farm to host sessions from many different applications without requiring dedicated farms for each set or type.

-In addition to the logical components described in the Architecture Overview section earlier, a Horizon environment with Horizon Connection servers, running Horizon 8 version 2212 or later, is required.
+In addition to the logical components described in the Architecture overview section earlier, a Horizon environment with Horizon Connection servers, running Horizon 8 version 2212 or later, is required.

-Figure 26: Apps on Demand components
+Figure 24: Published Apps on Demand components

 To enable Apps on Demand you need to perform the following steps.